 Develop a Solution Plan

 Think of one of the greatest companies in the world: Apple, Inc. Do you think one day the company decided to launch an iPhone-like mobile device and the next day started making it?
 No. When we ask you to think like a computer scientist, we are asking you to plan your work.

 Once you have identified the possible causes of a problem, start working on the possible answers.
 Your knowledge, experience, research, and discussions will help you in shortlisting the alternatives.
 You must then write down the plan to implement the ideas, with various contingency plans.

 What if the code doesn’t work?
 Will you start the research all over again or try an alternative code immediately?
 A computer scientist will look at things from a broader perspective, first analyzing the reasons that led to the failure of the code and then developing several solutions that are likely to get the job done.
-Instead of instantly trying another code, a computer scientist will run a thorough check to not repeat the mistakes.
+Instead of instantly trying different code, a computer scientist will run a thorough check to not repeat the mistakes.